|

 Colorado Springs, where no business is done, even though the covenant

+included the entire State of Colorado.
 The trade secret exception is open to much litigation.
 When is a

 secret a secret?
 An employee who became expert in an area of the